broodminder/userguide/en/docs/30_sensors.md

 Using the typical installation, you will see small changes to the hive however, the absolute accuracy will not be as good.
 For improved accuracy, see the recommendations of the next section.

 The Broodminder-W is designed to measure ½ of the hive weight.
-To do this, we want you to support one side of the hive (front or back, left or right) with a 2x4 or similar [However, we recommend that you use a piece of 2" angle for the support.
+To do this, we want you to support one side of the hive (front or back, left or right) with a 2x4 or similar However, we recommend that you use a piece of 2" angle for the support.
 By orienting it so that the point of the angle iron is up, it gives a very precise pivot point.
 You should be able get this at your local hardware store.
 Aluminum is extra nice because it won't rust.
-A great place to get just what you need for less than $5 each is [Speedy Metals](https://www.speedymetals.com/pc-2186-8344-2-x-2-angle-6061-t6-aluminum-extruded.aspx)(1/8" {A} x 2" {B} x 2" {C} Angle 6061-T6 Aluminum, Extruded).]
+A great place to get just what you need for less than $5 each is  <a href="https://www.speedymetals.com/pc-2186-8344-2-x-2-angle-6061-t6-aluminum-extruded.aspx" target="_blank">Speedy Metals</a> (1/8" {A} x 2" {B} x 2" {C} Angle 6061-T6 Aluminum, Extruded).]

 The Broodminder-W is placed under the opposite side.